-The Department sent a notice to all Tribal Chairman, Tribal Health Directors and Indian Health Service Representatives in North Dakota notifying them of the Departments intent to submit an application for the Technology Dependent Waiver.
-The letter included a description of the waiver and explained the process to provide input.
-Tribal organizations were notified that they could view the waiver on the Department's website or receive a copy upon request.
-The tribal consultation notification letter was also posted to the Department's website.
+The Department sent a notice to all Tribal Chairman, Tribal Health Directors and Indian Health Service Representatives in North Dakota notifying them of the Departments intent to submit an amendment to add supervision as an allowable service.
+The letter included a description of the amendment and explained the process to provide input.
+The tribal consultation notification letter was also posted to the Departments website.